This post is about easy steps you can use for writing research papers in college.

 9. Synthesize and write the full paper

-After you have already written the introductory parts of your research paper which includes your related literature, information sources, and methodology, you can now synthesize all your research findings and complete the paper.
+After you have already written the introductory parts of your research paper which includes your related literature, information sources, and methodology, you can now synthesize all your research findings and proofread the paper using Grammarly.

 Writing research papers can be quite challenging, but when you reach this stage, you would already feel the fulfillment of doing your own research.